Angermünde

-Angermünde ([aŋɐˈmʏndə]) is a town in the district of Uckermark in the state of Brandenburg, Germany.
+Angermünde ([aŋɐˈmʏndə]) is a town in the district of Uckermark in the state of Brandenburg, in north-eastern Germany.
 It is about 43 mi northeast of Berlin, the capital of Germany.

 The population is about 14,000, but has been declining since its traditional industrial base, enamel-working, has declined.
 An administrative sub-centre of its district, it has several Protestant churches, a former Franciscan church, a number of schools of higher learning and a recently refurbished historic marketplace with an old town hall.
 Located in the game-filled forests of the Uckermark, with its many lakes, it now relies heavily on tourism and the sources of revenue linked to it.

 Since 2010, Angermünde is a federally declared resort town.

 Name

 The name Angermünde is an abbreviation of the older town of Tangermünde, for a while the town was named New-Tangermünde (Neu-Tangermünde), until it was changed to "Angermünde", with Anger being German for a central square in a town.